garasense/Telecom_Customer_Churn/README.md

 3. How many customers end up being churn based on the charges?
 4. What is the percentage of churn when viewed by tenure?
 5. Classify to predict whether a customer will churn or not! and choose the best model
 ---
+## Objectives
+Creating a Classification model to predict Customers Churn using the Artificial Neural Network Algorithm
+---
 *Project ini* dikerjakan dalam format *notebook* dengan/atau dengan *model deployment* (opsional) dengan beberapa *kriteria wajib* di bawah ini: